WHAT ABOUT LIFE INSURANCE WITH EPILEPSY/SEIZURE DISORDERS - PinnacleQuote

 Life Insurance And Epilepsy/Seizure Disorders

-Those who experience epilepsy or frequent seizures may think it’s unlikely that life insurance companies will accept them for a standard plan.
-Instead, they may look to guaranteed acceptance life policies for coverage.
 While this kind of plan is always an option, know that it is possible acceptance of standard policies, like a term life insurance plan.
 Another option, although more pricey, is a whole life insurance policy as well.

 Of course, it depends on how serious your condition is.
 However, just because a person may be epileptic does not mean that they will be unable to find affordable life insurance options.
-So, before looking into some form of no exam life insurance, find out if you can get covered by a cheaper life insurance policy first.

 The fact is, there are many companies that insure those with epilepsy and seizure disorders.
 Especially if the disorder is under control.